UdamGabriel/Web-Application-and-Digital-Forensics/Phase_One/CTF/README.md

 ## 1. Identify the Attacker IP Address

-Begin by identifying the IP address and network interface assigned to the Kali Linux machine.
+I began by identifying the IP address and network interface assigned to the Kali Linux machine.

 Using the modern `ip` command: